Training your puppy to walk on a lead is a vital part of their education, but it can take some puppies a while to get used to this new experience.

 Step 4

 Once your puppy is staying consistently by your side wearing their harness and lead inside the house, it’s time to move outside.
 Start in your garden or a quiet (ideally fenced) public place.
-You can then slowly start introducing new places like quiet streets before moving onto busier parks and streets.
-By increasing the distractions gradually, you’re setting your puppy up for success.
+You can then slowly start introducing new places, like quiet streets, before moving onto busier parks and streets.
+By increasing the distractions gradually, you’ll be setting your puppy up for success.

 Training tips for puppy walking